byui-cse/cse351-student-version/lesson_01/canvas/prepare.md

 **Concurrency** and **parallelism** are related but distinct concepts.
 Understanding the difference is crucial for designing and analyzing parallel systems.

-*   **Concurrency:** Concurrency is a property of a system in which multiple tasks *can be in progress* at the same time.
+**Concurrency:** A property of a system in which multiple tasks *can be in progress* at the same time.
 This *doesn't* necessarily mean they are executing simultaneously.
 It means that tasks can start, run, and complete in overlapping time periods.
 Think of a single chef juggling multiple dishes – they might be working on the sauce for one dish, then chopping vegetables for another, then checking the oven for a third, all seemingly "at the same time."
 They are making progress on multiple tasks, but only one task is actively being worked on at any given instant.
-Concurrency is about *dealing* with lots of things at once.

-*   **Parallelism:** Parallelism is a property of a system where multiple tasks, or parts of a task, *literally execute at the same time*.
+**Parallelism:** A property of a system where multiple tasks, or parts of a task, *literally execute at the same time*.
 This requires multiple processing units (e.g., multiple CPU cores, multiple processors, multiple machines).
 Imagine multiple chefs, each with their own set of ingredients and tools, working on different dishes simultaneously.
-Parallelism is about *doing* lots of things at once.

 **Key Differences Summarized:**

+- Concurrency is about *dealing* with lots of things at once.
+- Parallelism is about *doing* lots of things at once.

 | Feature          | Concurrency                                 | Parallelism                                    |
 | ---------------- | ------------------------------------------- | ---------------------------------------------- |